maheshsabnis/DXC_Blazor_Traning/readme1.md

 		- Hint: Use <DataAnnotatiosValidator/> component and <ValidationSummary/> component in side EditForm
 	- The Delete of Department must be Prohibited if there are Employees available for Deprtment.
 Show the Error Message for Delete Not Possible (Optional)
 	- Modify the Department Table with the column as 'Capacity' as integer, while adding Employee in the department, if the capacity of Employees in the department is full, then generate erroir message from server and render it to client
+Date :06-08-2021
+1. From the WASM project, seperate the logic for Employee Operations by handling it in separate Razor library by creating New Employee component in it.
+Lazy Load this library in WAS Application